-As we have discussed in Sec. \ref{sec2}, the $(\gamma, 2e)$ photoemission technique fails to reveal the inner-pair structure of the two-body Bethe-Salpeter wave function due to the arbitrary momentum and/or energy transfer in the electron-electron scattering process in the $(\gamma, 2e)$ photoemission.
-Since the center-of-mass momentum and energy of the dynamical two-body Bethe-Salpeter wave function can be resolved, the $(\gamma, 2e)$ photoemission technique can be used to study the center-of-mass physics of the two-body correlations of the target electrons.
-As the Cooper pairs stem from the two-body correlations of the correlated electrons in superconductor, the $(\gamma, 2e)$ photoemission technique would be one potential technique to investigate the center-of-mass physics of the Cooper pairs in superconductor.
+As we have discussed in Sec. \ref{sec2}, the $(\gamma, 2e)$ photoemission technique can not reveal the inner-pair structures of the two-body Bethe-Salpeter wave function due to the arbitrary momentum and/or energy transfer in the electron-electron scattering process in the $(\gamma, 2e)$ photoemission measurement.
+Since the center-of-mass momentum and energy of the dynamical two-body Bethe-Salpeter wave function can be resolved, the $(\gamma, 2e)$ photoemission technique can be used to study the center-of-mass physics of the two-body correlations of the target correlated electrons.
+As the Cooper pairs stem from the two-body correlations of the correlated electrons in superconductor, the $(\gamma, 2e)$ photoemission technique will be one potential technique to study the center-of-mass physics of the Cooper pairs in superconductor.